kilianc/rtail/README.md

 ## Pipe terminal output to the browser in seconds, using UNIX pipes.

 `rtail` is a command line utility that grabs every line in `stdin` and broadcasts it over **UDP**.
 That's it.
 Nothing fancy.
 Nothing complicated.
-You can tail log files, app output, or whatever you wish, in `rtail` to a `rtail-server` and see multiple streams in the browser, in realtime.
+Tail log files, app output, or whatever you wish, using `rtail` broadcasting to an `rtail-server` – See multiple streams in the browser, in realtime.

 ## Installation